-Finally, your feedback should adhere to some simple rules to ensure that it really lands.
+Finally, the feedback you give should adhere to some simple rules to ensure that it really lands.

 - Think about your tone.
 Watch your tone — sometimes giving feedback can make you vulnerable, and cause you to get emotional.
 However, staying calm and neutral is more beneficial to making sure you’re heard.

 - Talk in person.
 This is also why it’s better to talk to your boss in person when it comes to feedback.
-It’s hard to read tone and importance over Slack, text, or email.
+It’s hard to read potential cues from tone and body language, and therefore the importance of the message, over Slack, text, or email.
 There’s a lot of room for miscommunication.

 - Address it as soon as possible.
 While it’s key to address your boss in appropriate situations (as we wrote about above), it’s also important to the make the time between the start of an annoying pattern or behavior and you addressing it as short as possible.
-The sooner you address it, the easier it’ll be for your boss to stop the behavior.
+Don't wait for, say, annual reviews: the sooner you address it, the easier it’ll be for your boss to stop the behavior.

 - Focus on work.
 Stay focused on the work: give feedback on the impact your boss’s habits or actions have, and don’t make it about them personally.

 - Be solutions-oriented.
 Try to approach the conversation with a helpful attitude: after all, you’re trying to help your boss be better at managing; it’s really all about that team effort.